Pet Relocation Tips

 Bring the Boxes in Early: The ASPCA recommends bringing your moving boxes into your home early.
 By doing this, it will give your pets some time to become used to them.

-Organize Medical Records and Shots: When moving to a new location, you will likely change vets.
+Organize Medical Records and Shots: When moving to a new location you will likely need to change vets.
 Make sure to acquire a copy of your pet’s medical records before you move so you can give them to the new veterinarian.
 While you are picking up the medical records, make sure that your pet’s shots are up to date.
-As an animal owner, you need to make sure that your pet has current rabies tags on their collar, especially if you will be letting your dog out while traveling to your new location.
+As an animal owner you must make sure that your pet has current rabies tags on their collar, especially if you will be letting your dog out to exercise while traveling to your new location.

-Find Pet Friendly Hotels: If you plan to stay in a hotel on the way to your new location, research accommodations before you leave.
-You will want to make sure that you locate pet friendly hotels.
-There may be additional pet fees that you will have to pay per pet.
+Find and Reserve Pet Friendly Hotels: If you plan to stay in a hotel on the way to your new location, research accommodations before you leave.
+You will want to make sure to locate pet friendly hotels, and note that there may be additional fees that you will have to pay per animal.

-Consider a Pet Sitter: For some pets, it may be easier to find a family member, friend, or pet boarding facility to take care of your pet during the most crucial parts of the move.
-A pet sitter may help eliminate the stress of unfamiliar people in the home, open doors, unfamiliar surroundings, or too hot/cold temperatures.
-If your pet gets anxious or easily stressed, a pet sitter may be the best option to help your pet stay calm and then adjust to the new surroundings once things are more settled.
+Consider a Pet Sitter: For some pets (no comma) it may be easier to find a family member, friend, or boarding facility to take care of your pet during the most crucial parts of the move.
+A pet sitter may help eliminate the stress of unfamiliar people in the home, open doors, unfamiliar surroundings, or extreme hot/cold temperatures.
+If your pet gets anxious or is easily stressed, a pet sitter may be the best option to help them stay calm, allowing them to adjust to their new surroundings once things are more settled.

 Moving with Pets by Car